isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-over-non-paintable-caulk/index.md

 layout: post
 ---
 If you have a caulk-sealed section at your home or office and you intend to paint; then, you will notice that not all caulk material is paintable.
 Some caulk sealants like silicone caulk have low paint adhesive contact and hence peels easily upon application.
-*On how to paint over non-paintable caulk  select the material and tools required, choose appropriate caulk for your surface, clean caulk sealed area, and prime the surface (where necessary) before the actual painting.�*
+*On how to paint over non-paintable caulk  select the material and tools required, choose appropriate caulk for your surface, clean caulk sealed area, and prime the surface (where necessary) before the actual painting.*

 *Besides, you may need to replace non-paintable silicone caulk from joints (not easy) with paintable caulk to improve paint stickiness action or consider using shellac spray and paint over non-paintable caulk surface. *
-*Upon paint application, leave the first coat to dry (as per manufacturers instructions) before applying a second coat, if necessary.�*
+*Upon paint application, leave the first coat to dry (as per manufacturers instructions) before applying a second coat, if necessary.*
 *Importantly, adhere to precautions and safety measures highlighted in this article when painting, for safety purposes.
-Remember, wearing safety gear is paramount.�*
+Remember, wearing safety gear is paramount.*
 ## Details: How to Paint Over Non-Paintable Caulk
 Whether bathroom, restroom, or laundry room; caulk material gets dirt, aged, and even damply and needs to be replaced or painted.
 The materials and tools required are:
 - Sealant remover and Bleach